Share this article

 How to stop your dog from licking your hands

-If your furry friend is allowed to lick you, they may struggle to understand that it’s not okay to lick others, like your friends or dog sitters.
+If your furry friend is allowed to lick you, they may struggle to understand that it’s not okay to lick others, such as your friends or dog sitters.
 Whether those slobbery kisses turn your stomach or you simply want to keep things hands-free, here are some tips to help curb the licking.

 Understand the behavior